M3nnoun/Hackerrank-Solutions/README.md

-# HackerRank Solutions
+# HackerRank Solutions :rocket:

-This repository contains my solutions to various problems on HackerRank.
+This repository contains my solutions to various problems on HackerRank, categorized by programming languages and HackerRank subdomains.
 These solutions are meant for reference and learning purposes.
-Please do not copy and paste them directly for your own submissions, as this violates the HackerRank Honor Code.
+Please do not copy and paste them directly for your own submissions, as this violates the HackerRank Honor Code. :warning:

-## Contents
+## Contents :book:

 - [Problem Categories](#problem-categories)
 - [Languages Used](#languages-used)
 - [Contributing](#contributing)
 - [License](#license)

-## Problem Categories
+## Problem Categories :file_folder:

 - [Data Structures](data-structures)
 - [Algorithms](algorithms)